hashgraph/stablecoin-studio/contracts/README.md

 In order to create stable coins, the Factory must be deployed first.
 Once deployed, creating stable coins will be as simple as invoking the "createStableCoin" method of the Factory.

+IoBuilders will provide a common Factory for everbody to use.
+The address of the Factory contract is hardcoded in the SDK module.

 ## Deploy Factory
-The Factory deployment process can be executed by running the `deployFactory.ts` script.
-These are the two tasks the script will carry out:
-> it can be easily done from the CLI and/or UI of the project, for more information on that check their respective README.md

-1. Deploying the Factory:
+If you want to deploy your own Factory contract do the following steps:
-   - Deploying the Factory **Logic** smart contract (*StableCoinFactory.sol*).
+   1. Deploy the Factory **Logic** smart contract (*StableCoinFactory.sol*).
-   - Deploying the Factory **Proxy** smart contract (*StableCoinFactoryProxy.sol*).
-   - Deploying the Factory **Proxy Admin** smart contract (*StableCoinFactoryProxyAdmin.sol*).
+   2. Deploy the Factory **Proxy Admin** smart contract (*StableCoinFactoryProxyAdmin.sol*).
-   - Updating the Factory Proxy's admin (from the deploying account) to the Factory Proxy Admin.

-2. Updating the scripts for creating stable coins and upgrading the factory's logic:
-   - `createStableCoin.ts` : Must contain the address of the Factory Proxy.
-   - `upgradeFactoryLogic.ts` : Must contain the address of the Factory Proxy Admin.
+   3. Deploy the Factory **Proxy** smart contract (*StableCoinFactoryProxy.sol*) setting the Factory logic as the implementation and the Factory proxy admin as the admin.

 ## Create Stable Coins
-Once the Factory has been deployed and the scripts updated, creating stable coins is very simple, just invoking one single method of the Factory's Logic : `createStableCoin(...)`
+Once the Factory has been deployed (or if you are using the common Factory), creating stable coins is very simple, just invoking one single method of the Factory's Logic : `deployStableCoin(...)`
 > it can be easily done from the CLI and/or UI of the project, for more information on that check their respective README.md

 These are the steps the creation method will perform when creating a new stable coin:
 - Deploy Stable Coin Logic smart contract (*HederaERC20.sol*).
-- Deploy Stable Coin Proxy smart contract (*HederaERC20Proxy.sol*).
 - Deploy Stable Coin Proxy Admin smart contract (*HederaERC20ProxyAdmin.sol*).
+- Transfer the Stable Coin Proxy Admin ownership to the sender account.
-- Updating the Stable Coin Proxy's admin (from the deploying account) to the Stable Coin Proxy Admin.
+- Deploy Stable Coin Proxy smart contract (*HederaERC20Proxy.sol*) setting the implementation contract (*Stable Coin Logic smart contract*) and the admin (*Stable Coin Proxy Admin smart contract*).
-- Creating the underlying token.
 - Initilaizing the Proxy.
+The initialization will create the underlying token.
 - Associating the Token to the deploying account.

 # Upgrade